GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners.md

 for consistency an alphabetical order is recommended.

 User emails that are added to `OWNERS` files must be resolvable in Gerrit.
+This
+means:

-This means, there must be an active Gerrit account that has this email assigned, which is only the case if the user logged in at least once into the Gerrit WebUI (or if an administrator registered the user programatically).
+* there must be an active Gerrit account that has this email assigned, which is only the case if the user logged in at least once into the Gerrit WebUI (or if an administrator registered the user programatically)
+* the email is not ambiguous (the email belongs to exactly one active Gerrit account)
+* the email has an allowed email domain (see [allowed email domain configuration](config.html#pluginCodeOwnersAllowedEmailDomain)).

+##### <a id="nonResolvableCodeOwnersAreIgnored">
+**NOTE:** Non-resolvable code owners in submitted code owner configuration files are ignored.

 **NOTE:** In Gerrit the visibility of users is controlled via the [accounts.visibility](../../../Documentation/config-gerrit.html#accounts.visibility)